SpartanWorks/spartan-sensor-mesh/README.md

 ## Building

-The UI is a run-of-the-mill TypeScript app.
+The `ui` is a run-of-the-mill TypeScript app.
 To build it:

 ```
 npm i